thoemmi/CreateAssemblyInfoFromGit/readme.md

 ### vX.Y[.Z]

-CreateAssemblyInfoFromGit walks the commits backwards until it finds a tag with the format vX.Y[.Z] (the exact regular expression is ` ^v\-?(\d+\.\d+)(\.\d+)?$ `).
+CreateAssemblyInfoFromGit walks the commits backwards until it finds a tag with the format vX.Y[.Z].
 It takes this version and appends the distance to _HEAD_ as the build number, e.g. the number of commits since the tag.
 With this information it generates a file named `CommonAssemblyInfo.cs` in the solution folder.
 E.g. if you have a tag named _v1.0.0_, six commits later the MSBUild task would write following content to `CommonAssemblyInfo.cs`:

     // Generated: 05/31/2013 16:51:56 (UTC)
     // Warning: This is generated code!
 Don't touch as it will be overridden by the build process.